Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 #### Analysis

 ### Analyzing Subscription cancellation reasons
 As the chief growth officer is tackling customer churn one of their key questions is understadning the factors why users are not renewing their subscriptions.
 Is it because they are not satsified with the product?
-Are they leaving for a competitor?.
+Are they leaving for a competitor?. <br>

-Since the economy is quite hard lately, I as a member of the analytics team first decide to find the percentage of users who cancelled their subscription due to the product being too expensive.
+When users decide to cancel their subscription, they're able to select up to three reasons for canceling out of a preset list.
+Users can't select the same reason twice, and some users may even select less than three reasons and have "nu11" values in some of the cancelation reason columns.
+Since the economy has been tough lately, the analytics teams finds it reasonable to first pull the percent of canceled subscriptions that canceled due to the product being too expensive.

 #### Code
 ```sql
 WITH all_cancelation_reasons AS(